vadimcn/codelldb/MANUAL.md

 ### debugger.display_html(uri: str, title: str=None, position: int=None, content: Dict[string, string]={})
 Displays HTML content in VSCode UI.
 - `url`: URL of the main content.
+Most likely you'll want to use a `debugger:` URL.
 - `title`: Title of the HTML view tab.
 - `position`: Position of the tab.
 The allowed range is 1 through 3.
 - `content`: A dictionary of static content indexed by URLs.
-All keys must use the 'debugger' URL scheme.
-All values must be strings (binary content, such as images, is not supported).
+All keys must use the `debugger:` URL scheme.
+All values must be strings (binary content such as images is not supported).

 ### debugger.register_content_provider(provider: Callable[[string],string])
 Allows generation of dynamic content for HTML display.
-Any 'debugger' content not found in the `content` dictionary, will be directed to the `provider` callback, which takes a URL parameter and returns content string.
+Any `debugger:` content not found in the `content` dictionary, will be directed to the `provider` callback, which takes a URL parameter and returns content string.